Vrttayah Pancatayyah Klistaklistah

-It is, therefore, your responsibility, as you continue with your practice here–before ultimately putting all of your thoughts aside to be liberated–to be mindful of your thoughts as they arise and to become true “analysts” of them if we intend to reach our ultimate goal of true self-realization/expression in the world.
+It is, therefore, your responsibility, as you continue with your practice here–before ultimately putting all of your thoughts aside to be liberated–to be mindful of your thoughts as they arise and to become true “analysts” of them if you intend to reach your ultimate goal of true self-realization/expression in the world.

 If you chose to be selfish about anything during the initial part of your practice, this Sutra and Swami Satchidananda, therefore, encourages, you to “[g]o to the…extreme and be selfish in refusing to disturb your own peace,” since this will allow you to do the same for others as well.

 Remain honest as you move forward with this practice, and be aware of the thoughts that you are thinking as you go about your day so that you can effectively determine whether what you are creating within you will ultimately create misery or peace around you by extension of your words and actions.

 Do not try to think for other people either (you cannot do this unless you become an ego-attached master-manipulator who spends time trying to get everyone to believe only what you tell them to believe, for example, a cult leader, instead of a liberated master yogi), but instead use your own creative navigating tool of the mind to simply generate peace.

 The best way to do this is really simple: Ask yourself how you feel when a certain thought comes to mind; does it feel good to you when you think it?
 And, will any actions that are inspired or influenced by it generate something good for you and the people around you?